italiangrid/storm/src/main/java/it/grid/storm/tape/recalltable/resources/README.md

 	0

-## Get recall tasks that are ready for being taken over
+## PUT /recalltable/tasks

-This method can be used to get the recall tasks that are ready for being taken over.
+Get recall tasks that are ready for being taken over.
 The status of the tasks returned is set to in progress.

 The method needs to be passed the maximum number of result that are to be returned.
 This have to be passed in the body of the request, as in

 	first=1

-The method consumes a text/plain content, so issuing the request with an incompatible Content-Type will result in an error.
-The method returns a list of recall tasks.

 A sample request is